JasonChou0219/test/docs/source/03_Installation.rst

 This project requires python3.6 or higher.
 The latest python distribution can be downloaded `here <https://pypi.org/project/pipenv/>`_.

 Before running any code in this project, all required python packages must be installed.
-It is strongly recommended to set up virtual environment.
+It is strongly recommended to set up a virtual environment.
 The project is shipped with a pipfile that contains information on all required packages and their respective versions and dependencies.
 To set up the python environment in the most user friendly way, *pipenv* is recommended.
 *Pipenv* provides both, a virtual environment and the well known *pip* python package management.